 - Gently release them in the trash bin;

-- Place a piece of paper (old magazine or newspaper will do the work) over the debris to stop it from flying away when the bin is reopened;
+- Place a piece of paper (an old magazine or newspaper will do the work) over the debris to stop it from flying away when the bin is reopened;

 - After sweeping the hard floors it’s time to clean them thoroughly with a mop or hard floor cleaning in case of hardwood floors, concrete or in need to get rid of dog urine smell on tiles.

-In the first step, we covered the instructions for the linoleum, tile or wood floors that you have in your home.
-Then focus on the rest of your flooring – carpets and rugs.
+Your next focus should be on the rest of your flooring – carpets and rugs.
 Huge amounts of debris can easily accumulate in the fibres of a carpet or upholstered sofa and become the reason for the dog smell to stick in your house.
 Particles that carry the scent easily attach to fabrics.

 If your canine companion has long hair and sheds frequently, we advise you to invest in a vacuum cleaner specially designed for pet owners.

-3. Steam clean carpets when the room smells badly like dog pee
+3. Steam clean carpets if the smell of dog pee is strong.

 The fabrics in your home can also keep the pet odour for long.
-That’s why we recommend to properly wash the following linen:
+That’s why we recommend properly washing the following linen: